|

 good/bad dichotomy, furry mythical animals, and wild and grandiose

 scenery.
-There's nothing wrong about the story's outline or moral, it's
+There's nothing wrong about the story's outline or morals in

 just that the film appears completely inane and flat before our eyes.

-Shyamalan somehow drains all potential vivacity from his film, seemingly
+Shyamalan somehow drains all potential vivacity from the story, seemingly

 trying to make his film as generic as possible while still ceremoniously